zotonic/zotonic/modules/mod_editor_tinymce/lib/js/tinymce-4.1.6/tinymce/plugins/codemirror/README.txt

 Changelog
 =========
+Version 1.4 - 2014-12-15
+- Bugfix: Replace setLine call to replaceRange (for CodeMirror 4) This fixed &#x0; appearing in the source code.
+- Note: This plugin requires CodeMirror version 4 (3 is no longer supported)

 Version 1.3 - 2014-03-04
 - Bugfix: If any text was highlighted in CodeMirror and the code dialog is closed and saved, the selected text was removed from TinyMCE.